Book a Tee Time Online Find a Program Register Now

 Putting greens at our courses are available for you to practise on at no cost.
 You are welcome to use the putting greens at McCall Lake, Confederation Park, Maple Ridge and Lakeview.
 All you need is a putter and a few golf balls.

 There are many ways you can book a tee time.
-You can book in advance by the phone 403-221-3510 and online up to 4 days in advance if you have a free Golf Customer Card or up to 2 days in advance via the phone with a valid 10 digit phone number.
+You can book in advance by the phone 403-221-3510 and online up to 4 days in advance if you have a free Recreation Account for Golf or up to 2 days in advance via the phone with a valid 10 digit phone number.
 You do not need to pay for your tee time until you arrive at the course.
 If you are unable to make your tee time, please make sure you cancel so that others have a chance to book.

 Walk-on players are also welcome and can be accommodated as space permits – which means you can just show up at the course suited to your ability and if there is a tee time available you will be able to play.